Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Contributor Description

-Hormones Hormones trigger an increase in melanin production.
-For instance, oestrogen and progesterone fluctuations, especially during pregnancy can contribute to melasma.
-Stress is also known to elevate melanin levels.
-Hormonal conditions like Addison’s disease, thyroid imbalances, or insulin resistance can lead to dark skin spots and patches, like those seen in acanthosis nigricans
+Hormones Hormones fluctuate during pregnancy and can contribute to melasma, while stress, as well as health conditions like Addison’s disease, thyroid imbalances, or insulin resistance can lead to dark skin spots and patches

-Medications Medications can affect melanin production.
-Some medications used to treat heart disease and antibiotics, for example, are known to cause dark spots and patches.
-Hormonal treatments, like birth control pills or hormone replacement therapy, can contribute to melasma
+Medications Medications including heart disease drugs and antibiotics are known to cause dark spots and patches, while hormonal treatments like birth control pills or hormone replacement therapy can contribute to melasma

 Hyperpigmentation is common on darker skin tones, which already have a higher melanin content.

-Monderma’s GPhC-registered prescribers can diagnose hyperpigmentation by visual assessment of uploaded images or a video consultation.
+Monderma’s GPhC-registered prescribers evaluate hyperpigmentation by reviewing submitted images or engaging in a video consultation.

 Severity Distribution Characteristics